gabrielhipolito-dev/Grocery_db/README.md

 Dim connString As String = "Provider=SQLOLEDB;Data Source=GABRIEL;Initial Catalog=INVENTORY;Integrated Security=SSPI;"
 ```
 ---
-## 🧠 What This Project Does

-- Login system (Admin/User roles)
-- Account management with separate Admin/User tables
-- Inventory system with product catalog and stock management

----
 ## 💾 Database Connection

 The application uses ADODB for connecting to the database.
 You need to **configure the connection string** to match your machine’s SQL Server setup.